PsiQ/bartiq/docs/installation.md

 poetry install
 ```

+!!! info

+    If you wish to use the package's jupyter integrations, run `poetry install -E jupyter` instead.

-This will create a virtual environment for you and install all developer and docs dependencies within it.
+This will create a virtual environment for you and install all developer and
+docs dependencies within it.

 To enter this environment run: